Su–Schrieffer–Heeger model: Intermediate values

 By plotting the eigenstates of the finite chain as function of position, one can show that there are two distinct kinds of states.
 For non-zero eigenenergies, the corresponding wavefunctions would be delocalized all along the chain while the zero energy eigenstates would portray localized amplitudes at the edge sites.
 The latter are called edge states.
 Even if the eigenenergies lie in the gap, the edge states are localized and correspond to an insulating phase.

 By plotting the spectrum as a function of $v$ for a fixed value of $w$, the spectrum is divided into two insulating regions divided by the metallic intersection at $w=v$.
 The spectrum would be gapped in both insulating regions, but one of the regions would show zero energy eigenstates and the other region would not, corresponding to the dimerized cases.
 The existence of edge states in one region and not in the other demonstrate the difference between insulating phases and it is this sharp transition at $w=v$ that correspond to a topological phase transition.

+Correspondence between finite and bulk solutions

 The bulk case allows to predict which insulating region would present edge states, depending on the value of the winding number in the bulk case.
 For the region where the winding number is $g=1$ in the bulk, the corresponding finite chain with an even number of sites would present edge states, while for the region where the winding number is $g=0$ in the bulk case, the corresponding finite chain would not.
 This relation between winding numbers in the bulk and edge states in the finite chain is called the bulk-edge correspondence.